d-smith/ml-speciality-notes/refs.md

     params = params - learning_rate * params_grad
 ```

+Challenges

+* Choosing the learning rate.
+    * Too small - slow convergence
+    * Too large - hinders convergence, may fluctuate around the minimum or event diverge
+* Learning rate schedules try to adjust the learning rate during training by annealing, adjust the learning rate according to a predefined schedule or when the change in objective between epochs falls below a threshold
+* Same learning rate for all parameter updates - might want larger updates for rarely occurring features
+* Can get trapped in local minima/saddle points

+Optimization Algorithms

 ### Factors the lead to the wide adoption of neural networks

 * mag of data, algortirhms, checper gpus